julianramirezch/holbertonschool-higher_level_programming/README.md

 ----
 **Python** is an interpreted, high-level, general-purpose programming language.
 Created by **Guido van Rossum** and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects

 Python interpreters are available for many operating systems.
-A global community of programmers develops and maintains CPython, an open source[34] reference implementation.
+A global community of programmers develops and maintains CPython, an open source reference implementation.
 A non-profit organization, the Python Software Foundation, manages and directs resources for Python and CPython development.

 ### Zen of Python: